bakkerjoeri/diascope/README.md

 The `reel` should be the immediate child of the `frame`.
 All the direct children of the `reel` are each considered a `slide`.

 I'm using `diascope` classnames, but since you're passing all elements in the constructor the naming is for you to decide.
 Additionally, I'm using an unordered list, but whether you use `ul` or `div` is irrelevant.
 In stead what you use should depend on the semantics that best describe the contents of your slider.

 ### CSS
-To make your slides display in a row, you'll have to write some CSS:
+To show your slides in a single line, you'll have to write some CSS.
+Below are two examples showing you how to do it with `flex` and `inline-block` respectively.

 ```
-/* Using `flex` on the reel */
+/* Using `display: flex` on the reel */

 .diascope__frame {
 	/* Frame width can be anything. */